H&R Block Review 2020 - New Features for Tax Year 2019

-Signing up for an account with H&R Block was pretty simple.
+Signing up for an account with H&R Block is simple.
 I didn’t notice additional security protocols, other than having to set three verification questions and meet their parameters for a password.
-I received an email as soon as I’d signed up.

 Right after signing in and starting to file, the software asked how I filed taxes last year:

-When I select a type of income I know isn’t included in the Free version I’m currently using, the software lets me know how to upgrade:
+When I select a type of income that isn’t included in the Free version I’m currently using, the software lets me know how to upgrade.

 Since you don’t have to pay until you get to the end of the process, you can continue to add forms as needed, and then pay for the lowest possible version when you finish your filing.
 And, again, H&R Block’s latest pricing tool means that any time you decide to boost your version, you’ll get an alert letting you know your current end-of-use total.

-This isn’t to say that H&R Block doesn’t ask any questions.
-When I get to the end of my make-believe income filing, it asks a few questions about less-common income types.
-As an example, it asks about income from foreign transactions.
+When I got to the end of my make-believe income filing, it asks a few questions about less-common income types.
+As an example, it asked about income from foreign transactions.

 Based on your answers in the Deductions and Allowances section, the software will recommend either an itemized or a standard deduction.
-This is par for the course with tax software, and I’d trust the recommendation of H&R Block, since they have such a great reputation.
+This is par for the course with tax software and I’d generally trust the recommendation of H&R Block.

 As with most reliable tax software services, this one uses bank-level encryption technology to ensure that your information is safe while it’s being stored and sent to the IRS.
 It also encrypts data from your web browser to H&R Block’s servers, and uses multi-layer authentication to ensure that it’s actually you logging into your account.